dojo/docs/quickstart/Animation.rst

 Chaining and Combining Animations
 =================================

-Two convenience functions provided in the `dojo.fx` module named `combine` and `chain` create an animation from a series of Animations in an array.
+Two convenience functions provided in the `dojo.fx` module named `combine` and `chain` create an animation from a series of animations in an array.

-`combine` merges the array of animations them into one `dojo._Animation` instance to control them all in parallel, whereas `chain` merges the animations into a single `dojo._Animation`, playing back each of the animations in series, or one right after the other.
+`combine` merges the array of animations them into one animation instance to control them all in parallel, whereas `chain` merges the animations into a single animation, playing back each of the animations in series, or one right after the other.

 To fade out two nodes simultaneously: